andrej-s/wirvsvirus-backend/readme.md

 ```

 ## Config
 This server currently runs on port 4000 by default.
 To change this, modify file `/bin/www`.
+An `.env` file must be provided, an example can be found in `.env.example`.

 ## Missing features
 Most importantly, authentification for the backend server is currently missing.
 Additionally, data is only kept in memory without the use of an additional database.